ChaseYaoCong/main/docs/DeveloperGuide.md

 **MSS**

-1. User request to redo command by a specific number.
+1. User requests to redo command by a specific number.
 2. Application redo the command repeatedly based on the given number.
 Use case ends.